-Students in financial need may apply for OSAP online at www.osap.gov.on.ca.
+Students in financial need may apply for OSAP online.
 If you are an approved OSAP recipient, you may request to defer your fees provided that you have no outstanding fees from a previous session.
 Once your fees are successfully deferred, your status in ACORN will read "Registered."